BioWangY/SESA/README.md

 Notice:

 	If there is a need for commercial use, please contact the email: zwcao@fudan.edu.cn.
+For the convenience of users, we also provide a web-based version of SESA, which is accessible via the URL: https://www.badd-cao.net/sesa/